 That’s not where the favourable voice search statistics end: in the UK alone, 10% of households owned a smart speaker as of December 2017, but a report from OC&C Strategy Consultants found that this figure is set to leap to 48% by 2022, and that the amount of shopping done through voice-activated devices will rack up a spend of £3.5bn.

-With ComScore predicting that half of all online searches will be voice-based by the end of this decade, the browserless commerce market which has been opened up by the likes of Siri, Alexa, Cortana and Google Assistant will prove lucrative to eCommerce retailers, but only those who prepare and integrate voice search SEO into their strategy.
+The browser-less commerce market has been opened up by the likes of Siri, Alexa, Cortana and Google Assistant will prove lucrative to eCommerce retailers, but only those who prepare and integrate voice search SEO into their strategy.

 ‘The browserless commerce market will prove lucrative to eCommerce retailers, but only those who prepare and integrate voice search SEO into their strategy’